Jianwei-Wu-1/CISC849-Report/ReadMe.md

-## Welcome to Jianwei Wu and Vignesh Raghav's CISC849 Final Report
+## Welcome to CISC849 Final Report Site for Jianwei Wu

-This Website is for CISC849 Spring 2019 by Team 3: Jianwei Wu and Vignesh Raghav,

-For further questions/comments contact us at: wjwcis@udel.edu or vraghav@udel.edu
+For further questions/comments contact us at: wjwcis@udel.edu

 # Classification of Medical Images by Using Deep Learning Techniques
 ## Breast Cancer Classification